eduardocurva/HackerRank/README.md

 I created this project to publish my submissions of hackerrank to hopefully help people who are learning javascript/programming (as most of the initial submissions are under the 'Easy' difficulty).

+Perhaps you just started learning javascript.
+Maybe you just started learning to code.
+Who knows you're an experienced developer and just want to check a different approach for the same challenge?
+Or you just want to have an idea of how I code?

+My main intention here is to help!

 ## Getting Started

 Clone the repository then: